Speed & Enforcement …

-I’ve followed any number of patrol cars doing precisely this, sneaking to 55KPH in a 50 KPH zone whilst their attention is focused on other drivers doing the very same thing, processing data.
+I’ve followed any number of patrol cars doing precisely this, sneaking to 55kph in a 50kph zone whilst their attention is focused on other drivers doing the very same thing.

 In our area they change the road speeds on a regular basis.
 A local road was originally part of the main highway but a bypass was built so the speed limit was dropped from 100kph, to 80kph.
 More recently it has been dropped again to 60kph and over the last months there have been varying combinations of those limits.
 It’s all a little confusing and I’ve been fined a couple of times along with many, many other locals.

-Changing this limit appears to have resulted in a zero reduction in the zero incidents that were happening prior but I would bet a dollar that a fat wedge of wonga has been gathered by the camera van deployed there regularly now.
+Changing this limit appears to have resulted in a zero reduction in the zero incidents that were happening prior but I would bet a dollar that increased revenue has been gathered by the camera van deployed there regularly now.

-My question is: “If it’s safe to do 100kph on that road one week, then how come it suddenly becomes unsafe to drive at 60kph the next and why am I fined for doing 64, now it’s a 60?”
+The question is: “If it’s safe to do 100kph on that road one week, then why does it suddenly becomes unsafe to drive at 80kph the next and why am I fined for doing 64, now it’s a 60?”

 There are hundreds of stories like this and we’d love to hear yours.